haraldkoch/weather_exporter/README.md

+**Note: The Dark Sky API is no longer available, so this project is defunct.**

 # weather_exporter

 A docker container for running a prometheus weather_exporter using Dark Sky API.
 It exports current weather for a list of cities.
 [Demo](https://github.com/celliott/telemetry)